VireshDhuri01/microservices-Video-Audio-Converter/README.md

 - Deploys PostgreSQL using Helm.
 - Copies the init.sql file into the PostgreSQL pod.
 - Initializes the PostgreSQL database by executing the SQL script.
 - Deploys RabbitMQ using Helm.
+Username and Password is 'guest'

 Try to Connect to the MongoDB, Postgres instance using: